Esper89/Subnautica-TerrainPatcher/README.md

 Terrain Patcher is licensed under the GNU AGPL, which says that derivative works must also be licensed under the GNU AGPL.
-If your mod directly interacts with Terrain Patcher (e.g. by referencing `TerrainPatcher.dll` and calling `TerrainPatcher.TerrainRegistry.PatchTerrain`), it might be considered a derivative work.
+If your mod directly interacts with Terrain Patcher (e.g. by referencing `TerrainPatcher.dll`), it might be considered a derivative work.
 To avoid any possible copyright issues, if your mod isn't licensed under the GNU AGPL, you should avoid referencing `TerrainPatcher.dll` or otherwise interacting with Terrain Patcher directly.
-Patches can still be loaded without referencing Terrain Patcher by distributing them alongside your mod as separate `.optoctreepatch` files.
+Terrain patches are loaded without referencing Terrain Patcher by distributing them alongside your mod as separate `.optoctreepatch` files.

 ## Patch Format